 EVOO is well known for its flavor profile and nutrients.
 As a critical ingredient in the Mediterranean diet, it has many beneficial properties that maintain its popularity in the food industry and within the beauty and health industries.

-Some people swear by drinking a tablespoon neat daily to offer an added boost to gut health and digestion, while others use it as part of a daily skincare routine.
+Some people swear by drinking a tablespoon neat daily to offer an added boost to gut health and digestion, while others use it as part of a daily skincare routine (even as a makeup remover!).
 EVOO owes its dense nutrient profile to the extraction method.